Everest Base Camp - Chola Pass - Gokyo Trek

 Trekking Duffel Bag

 A duffle bag, also known as a kit bag, is a cylindrical-shaped carrying bag having a top closure generally made of either natural fabric or other sturdy fabric (usually canvas).
 It has a handle or a shoulder strap to carry,y which makes it easy for the porter to carry it.
-Duffel bags are commonly used for traveling, sports, and outdoor activities, or even for temporary storage.
+Duffel bags are commonly used for travelling, sports, and outdoor activities, or even for temporary storage.
 They are used for carrying clothing, personal items, electronics, or sports gear during travel.
 The size of the duffel bag varies according to one's needs and requirements.
 They come in different sizes from small bags to large travel duffle bags capable of holdingthe required gear during travel.
 Generally, duffle bags are used to carry loads up to 15 kg on all trek which varies according to the size and materials to be carried during the travel, as well as the carrying limit of the porter.
 Duffle bags are suitable for trekking due to their comfort and accessibility, as they are flexible and portable, which makes them easy to carry.
-It is an excellent choice to carry for traveling due to its versatility and ease of handling.
+It is an excellent choice to carry for travelling due to its versatility and ease of handling.

 Trekking Duffle Bag